Last updated January 30, 2023.

 This product contains two forms of ginkgo — standardized leaf extract (line 1) and whole leaf powder (line 4) — in the list of ingredients.

-Virtually all research on ginkgo is done using standardized extracts.
+Virtually all research on ginkgo is performed using standardized extracts.

 Traditional herbalists prefer the use of whole herbs instead of a few specific compounds in isolation as is the case with standardized extracts.